zhemao/zhemao.github.com/_posts/2012-07-25-programming-avr.markdown

     avr-gcc -c -Os -Wall -DF_CPU=8000000 -mmcu=atmega328 ledblink.c

-Note that -DF\_CPU is just passing in a preprocessor variable.
+Note that `-DF_CPU` flag is just passing in a preprocessor variable.
 You won't have to do this if you are writing your own code.
-The -Os optimization flag tells the compiler to optimize for a smaller executable.
+The `-Os` optimization flag tells the compiler to optimize for a smaller executable.
 This is helpful when writing to a small microcontroller ROM.